fetep/pencil/README-rewrite.md

 # TODOS

-* warn when a wildcard doesn't match any hosts

-* selected tab doesn't show up on start in some browsers

-* header navigation is broken on mobile firefox and chrome

-* hosts associated with dashboards on cluster/global view

 * descriptions/tooltips for dashboards

 * support for dashboards specific to a particular cluster

-* update examples

 * arbitrary tooltip/popup for images

+* compatibility layer

 * docs

-* compatibility layer
+* update examples

 * robust migration scripts

 ## features for another version

+* header navigation appears to be broken on mobile firefox and chrome

+* warn when a wildcard doesn't match any hosts

 * higher resolution icon